hoangm960/eq-hand/README.md

 **To Adjust Volume and EQ Settings:**
 1. **Initialize Hand Detector**
    Press `Initialize Hand Detection` button in the top left

+   _(If you've already initialized before, you can skip these steps or press `ReInitialize?` to reinitialize)_
       1. First put all fingers up ✋, extend the thumb and index finger of the right hand as far as possible.
       2. Hold the right hand, close all 4 fingers of the left hand except for the thumb 👍, then squeeze the right hand's thumb and index finger as close as possible 🤏.
       3. Now close the left thumb.
 The initialization is done.